 The chrome will gleam with a polished, mirror-like surface; the matte black will serve as a deep, dark contrast to a gleaming sink.
 If you want a good-looking soap dispenser, Moen is definitely a brand to consider.

-One drawback of this product is that it requires a little maintenance to stay in prime condition.
-Because it accepts both soaps and lotions, it's prone to "sticking" problems from the various chemical build-ups inside it.
-You'll need to rinse the pump between refills to keep it working properly.
+One drawback of this kind of product is that it requires a little maintenance to stay in prime condition.
+Because it accepts both soaps and lotions, it’s prone to “sticking” problems from the various chemical build-ups inside it.
+You’ll need to rinse the pump between refills to keep it working correctly.

 - Dispenses either soap or lotion